fmalina/revisions-blocl/activism/thegreatdivide.md

 behind-the-scenes role in many various parts of  this story: America’s political system, and especially its dependence on campaign contributions.
-This allowed Wall  Street to exercise the enormous influence that it has had, to push for the stripping of regulations and to the  appointment of regulators who didn’t believe in regulations—with the predictable and predicted consequences that we have seen.
+This allowed Wall  Street to exercise the enormous influence that it has had, to push for the stripping of regulations and to the  appointment of regulators who didn't believe in regulations—with the predictable and predicted consequences that we have seen.